msdale/employee-tracker/README.md

 mysql> source db/seeds.sql        (optional)

-The first 2 are required.
-The 3rd, db/seeds.sql, is only there to provide some initial test data.
+The first 2 are required INITIALLY.
+The last, db/seeds.sql, provides some initial test data.

+THE FIRST 2 SQL SCRIPTS SHOULD ONLY BE RUN TO RE-INITIALIZE THE MYSQL DATABASE AS A FIRST-TIME SETUP.
+Or they can be run to restart from the beginning, as part of a test scenario.

 See demo of the installation process below...